Hey there! I'm Craig and I write fresh editorial content for iFixit’s home page, such as:

 I also write the occasional repair guide and teardown when my creative juices are really flowing.
 Here are some of them:

 I've been writing about technology for over ten years, starting out as a writer and columnist in college for the student newspaper, eventually overseeing the publication’s web content and earning a spot as an Online Pacemaker Award finalist from the Associated Collegiate Press in 2011.

-Before iFixit, I wrote for several other websites, including Lifehacker, Digital Trends, How-To Geek, and SlashGear.
-My love of tech and repair goes back much further, however, when I began tinkering with the family computer as a young and naive teenager.
+Before iFixit, I wrote for a handful of other websites, including Lifehacker, Digital Trends, and How-To Geek.
+My love of tech and repair goes back to my adolescent years, however, when I began tinkering with the family computer as a young and naive teenager.

 Teardowns I've Worked On

 Answer to "I need Owner Manual of Jeep Grand Cherokee 1993"eBay! https://www.ebay.com/sch/i.html?_from=R4...

 Answer to "Lawnmower won't start after oil spilled when cap was off"Which side did it tip over on?
 If it tipped over on the air filter side, oil may have gotten into the airbox and clogged the filter.
 Gas or oil may have also gotten into the cylinder and flooded it.
 Remove the spark plug and pull the starter rope a few times to blow out anything in the cylinder.